andresz74/youtube-transcript-extension/docs/privacy-policy/index.md

 ## Contact Information

-If you have any questions or concerns about this privacy policy, please contact us at [Insert Contact Information].
+If you have any questions or concerns about this privacy policy, please contact us at azenteno74@gmail.com.